Oct. 2, 2020

-LEARN (Lower Extremity Arterial Revascularization) returns with more content and more insight into better treatments for PAD patients.
+LEARN (Lower Extremity Arterial Revascularization) returns with live cases, more content and more insight into the latest treatments for PAD patients.

 Robert A. Lookstein, MD, FSIR